 If students feel unwell during the academy day, they should report to the Medical Welfare Assistant, Ms Harvey.

 Academy policy states that students should not phone home themselves and ask parents to pick them up.
 If, after assessment going home is the right option then the academy will make the phone call to parents/carers.
-When reporting to the Medical Welfare room, a note is required from teachers during lesson time; when returning to class a note will also be given.
+When reporting to the Medical Welfare room, a note or yellow card is required from teachers during lesson time; when returning to class a note will also be given.
 The academy supports all students who have medical conditions.

 All medication to be administered must be brought in by the parent/carer and any out of date medication should be collected by parents/carers for disposal.